By Dr. Eeks

-I’m posting an interview I did with Attorney Beth Maloney, author of Saving Sammy, on a very important topic that could affect up to 50% of kids diagnosed with OCD.
-Is it truly OCD?
-Beth will share her perspective below:
+This is an interview I did with Attorney Beth Maloney, author of Saving Sammy, on a very important topic that could affect up to 50% of kids diagnosed with OCD.
+It may not be OCD after all.

 Beth is a successful attorney who has represented both writers and producers, celebrity entertainers and athletes, including Johnny Carson, Kareem Abdul-Jabbar and Shaquille O’Neal.
 Her experience includes serving as Vice-President of Legal Affairs for Orion Pictures Corporation and producing motion pictures.
 She also handles general business matters, wills, trusts, and estate planning.
 Saving Sammy is her first book.
 It’s a heartwarming, true story based on her incredible experience with her son who was misdiagnosed with OCD and prescribed psychiatric medication, when he actually had PANDAS, a complication from a streptococcus infection that infects the brain.
 PANDAS stands for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections.
 It’s common mental symptoms include OCD, ADHD symptoms, Tourette Syndrome, Anorexia and Trichotillomania.
 Her goal for writing Saving Sammy is, “I want to change the face of mental illness for children.
 I want parents to insist that doctors eliminate the possibility of a physical cause, like a bacteria or virus, before starting children on psychiatric medication.”